Ra Medical Systems has outgrown its digs once again.

 Once the technology hits the market, Ra Medical estimates its 2016 revenue of $100 million could increase nine-fold.

 The company has about 50 employees and in the next year or so plans to hire an additional 25 to 50 positions to keep up with demand, including manufacturing positions on account of an expected doubling in production.
-And, Ra Medical is gearing up for an initial public offering in 2018.

 Besides growth, Irwin said Ra Medical wanted to put all employees under one roof.
 The company found its current office of campus-style buildings could be isolating.